LearnToBeFoundation/narrative/narrative.md

 ### Organization Programs and Services (Overview- brief paragraph each)
 *What does this mean?
 Should LTB only be writing something under educational paragraph?
+If so, what do we put?
 We don't do work with health, financial/economic development*
 ##### Educational
 ##### Health
 ##### Financial/Economic Devpt.